hashgraph/full-stack-testing/dev/README.md

 - `make setup`: sets up .env file with default settings.
 Edit this file with any desired settings.
 - `make setup-cluster`: sets up a kind cluster.
 It assumes docker desktop is running with enough resources (6 core, 8Gb RAM, 100G disk)
-- `make deploy-network`: deploys hedera-network helm chart and runs helm tests to ensure deployment was successful.
+- `make deploy-network`: deploys fullstack-deployment helm chart and runs helm tests to ensure deployment was successful.
 - `make start`: uses NMT to install platform in the network-node pods and starts the node.
 - `make stop`: uses NMT to stop nodes.
 - `make destroy-network`: uninstalls the helm chart